ContactLeft/debian-kernel-cleaner/README.md

 It is recommended to keep at least one or two older kernels, so you can boot your system in an emergency situation (hardware or software compatibility issues with the current kernel).

-Using apt autoremove, will sometimes fx the issue, however sometimes you need to do it manually, which can be both dangerous and terrifying.
+Using apt autoremove, will sometimes fix the issue, however sometimes you need to do it manually, which can be both dangerous and terrifying.

 Manually you can: (as root/ via sudo/doas)